sindresorhus/eslint-plugin-unicorn/docs/rules/no-array-for-each.md

 Benefits of [`for…of` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) over [`Array#forEach(…)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) can include:

-* Better readability
+- Better readability
-* No additional scope, can mean easier debugging
+- No additional scope (easier debugging)
-* Ability to early exit with `break` / `return`
+- Ability to exit early with `break` or `return`

 This rule is partly fixable.